 States With the Highest Sales Taxes

 At the other end of the spectrum are states with very high state sales tax rates.
 In some cases, these rates are high enough that shoppers drive across state lines to visit lower-tax or tax-free states when they want to make major purchases.
-This frequently occurs in the Boston area, which isn't too far from tax-free New Hampshire.
+This frequently occurs in Massachusetts, which isn't too far from tax-free New Hampshire.